Paisley Underground: Sacramento and Davis

 Even before the Los Angeles-based Paisley Underground took shape, the Sacramento/Davis area of Northern California was an early focus of Paisley Underground bands and musicians, some of whom later moved to Los Angeles.

 The Suspects were a Davis-based predecessor to Dream Syndicate, formed in 1979 by guitarist Steve Wynn and bassist Kendra Smith (who were both disc jockeys at college radio station KDVS at the time), with Russ Tolman on lead guitar and Gavin Blair on drums.
 They released one single in 1979, and performed in the Davis area through 1981.
 When Wynn and Smith left for Los Angeles in 1981 and formed Dream Syndicate, Tolman and Blair remained in Davis and started up True West.

 During a brief period in 1981 between leaving the Suspects and forming Dream Syndicate, Wynn also formed the short-lived band 15 Minutes in Davis, with members of Alternate Learning.
 Their only single, "That's What You Always Say", was later re-recorded by Dream Syndicate for their 1982 album The Days of Wine and Roses.

-Game Theory and Thin White Rope, which were both formed in Davis in 1981–82, also "fit in well with the other Paisley Underground bands that started up around the same time."
+Game Theory and Thin White Rope, which were both formed in Davis in 1981–82, also "fit in well with the other Paisley Underground bands that started up around the same time".
 For example, the Three O'Clock's Michael Quercio produced Game Theory's 1984 Distortion EP, also contributing backup vocals.
 Quercio appeared as a guest on several more Game Theory albums, ultimately joining as a member in 1989, after the breakup of the Three O'Clock.

 Quercio and Game Theory frontman Scott Miller co-wrote "The Girl with the Guitar (Says Oh Yeah)", a Paisley song described as timeless and poignant, which first appeared on the Three O'Clock's Arrive Without Travelling.
 Live and studio performances of the Game Theory version, titled "Girl w/ a Guitar", appeared as CD bonus tracks on the 1993 reissue of Game Theory's The Big Shot Chronicles and the 2014 reissue of Real Nighttime.

-The band 28th Day, formed in 1982 in Chico, California (a small college town about one hour north of Davis), was also part of the Paisley Underground.
+The band 28th Day, formed in 1982 in Chico, California (a small college town about 83 miles north of Davis), was also part of the Paisley Underground.
 28th Day consisted of Barbara Manning (bass, vocals), Cole Marquis (guitar, vocals), and Mike Cloward (drums).
 Their first EP was produced by True West's Russ Tolman and released on his Bring Out Your Dead label.